tegaakp/cyber-security-quiz/README.md

 ### Installation Steps

 Step 1: Download the Application
-Download all the project files to a folder on your computer.
+Download all the project files to a folder on your computer by clining the repository into your terminal.
+You can choose to clone the HTTPS or SSH key link

+Run this following command:

+    git clone- (link)

 Step 2: Open Terminal in Project Folder
 Windows: Open the folder, then type cmd in the address bar and press Enter